ArthurKeen/scalable-multi-tenant-temporal-graph-reference-implementation/README.md

 python3 demo_launcher.py
 ```

+> **Note**: All scripts use `python3` for compatibility with pyenv and modern Python installations.
+If you encounter `python: command not found` errors, the scripts have been updated to use `python3` automatically.

 **The comprehensive demo includes:**
 1. **Initial Data Generation** - Multi-tenant network asset data (4 tenants by default)
 2. **Database Deployment** - Collections, indexes, and SmartGraphs